Chapter 15.35

 1. All installations of automatic fire extinguishing systems and signaling devices shall comply with the current code.

-(a) When the estimated value of repair is less than 50 percent of the replacement value of the structure, the damaged portion(s) may be restored to their pre-damaged condition.
+a.
+When the estimated value of repair is less than 50 percent of the replacement value of the structure, the damaged portion(s) may be restored to their pre-damaged condition.

-(b) When the estimated value of repair is 50 percent or more of the replacement value of the structure, the entire building shall be retrofitted with an automatic fire extinguishing system.
+b.
+When the estimated value of repair is 50 percent or more of the replacement value of the structure, the entire building shall be retrofitted with an automatic fire extinguishing system.

 903.2.25 Retrofit for Essential Services Facilities.
 When the estimated value of repair contained in the engineering evaluation is more than 30 percent of the replacement value of the structure, the entire building shall be retrofitted with an automatic fire extinguishing system.

 903.2.26 Retrofit for Historic Buildings or Structures.
-The minimum criteria for retrofit of Historic Buildings or Structures shall be as included in FMC Section 15.95.070, with due consideration given to the historical rating and nature of the structures.
+The minimum criteria for retrofit of Historic Buildings or Structures shall be included in FMC Section 15.95.070, with due consideration given to the historical rating and nature of the structures.
 Additional standards and criteria, as noted in the California Code of Regulations and the State of California Historic Building Code, shall apply.

 Where conflicts exist between the standards contained herein and the State of California Historic Building Code, the Historic Building Code shall govern.

-903.2.27 Alterations to existing R-1, R-2, R-2.1 and R-4 Occupancies.
-Where the gross floor area of a proposed alteration and the gross floor area of any alterations that have been undertaken in a 10 year time period starting from January 1, 2017 that exceeds 50 percent of the existing gross floor area of the building, an automatic fire extinguishing system (AFES) shall be required throughout the entire building.
+903.2.27 Alterations to existing R-1, R-2, R-2.1 and R-4 Occupancies: Where the gross floor area of a proposed alteration and the gross floor area of any alterations that have been undertaken in a 10 year time period starting from January 1, 2017 that exceeds 50 percent of the existing gross floor area of the building, an automatic fire extinguishing system (AFES) shall be required throughout the entire building.

 The standard for calculating the size of alteration for determining the threshold for fire sprinkler systems shall be: